defridge/PP4-PT-Booking/README.md

 # Hero's Personal Training

-Hero's Personal Training is a comprehensive web application designed to help users manage their fitness journey through personalized training and nutrition plans.
-Users can create and manage bookings for personal training sessions, track their progress, and receive customized workout and nutrition advice.
+Hero's Personal Training is a comprehensive web application designed to help users manage their fitness by being able to book sessions online with their personal Trainer.
+Users can create and manage bookings for personal training sessions.
 The application also allows trainers to manage their clients and schedules efficiently.

 [Live Site - Hero's Personal Training](LINK)